ellakoa/postcard-poem/content/posts/a-winters-tryst.md

 date: 2023-02-12T08:00:22.553Z
 ---
 Aroused by dew drops on her lips
-The valley stirs beneath the mist
+The valley stirs beneath the mist.
 Teasing the Drellingore with a wish
 To join her for a winter tryst.